taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/User_Types.md

 ---

 ## **Manager** :fontawesome-solid-user-tie:
-Managers have more privileges than users and are typically responsible for managing an Organization within Taikun.
+Managers have more privileges than users and are typically responsible for managing an Organization within Taikun CloudWorks.
 In addition to the privileges that users have, managers are also able to create and manage Credentials, assign Projects to team members, and install Applications to clusters.

 ---